Parallel-7/FlashForgeUI/README.md

-# FlashForgeUI
+# FlashForgeUI ⚠️ DEPRECATED

+> **Note**: This project has been superseded by the new Electron-based version at [FlashForgeUI-Electron](https://github.com/Parallel-7/FlashForgeUI-Electron).
+Please use the new version for better performance and features.

-*WIP* Monitoring &amp; Control software for FlashForge printers, powered by [this](https://github.com/GhostTypes/ff-5mp-api) API
+*WIP* Monitoring & Control software for FlashForge printers, powered by [this](https://github.com/GhostTypes/ff-5mp-api) API

 ![GitHub last commit](https://img.shields.io/github/last-commit/Parallel-7/FlashForgeUI)
 ![GitHub code size in bytes](https://img.shields.io/github/languages/code-size/Parallel-7/FlashForgeUI)